-At CU London, we focus on seeing our students all the way through to employment, via our Talent Team.
+At CU Coventry, we support our students from year one to employment, with a dedicated, on-site careers team.
 In addition to proven, traditional methods, students also benefit from invaluable information from experienced entrepreneurs and business professionals.

 We offer a style of education which is flexible and designed to fit around your life, allowing you to benefit from a modern, forward-thinking higher education institution, reinforced by the quality and reputation of Coventry University.
 We aim to provide career-focused courses, wherever possible, coupled with placement opportunities to help prepare you for the world of work.
 We are dedicated to making higher education accessible and enjoyable to everyone, so we keep our fees low and made it a policy to cover one module at a time, allowing you to become a specialist in each topic before moving onto the next.

 What you'll study

 This module explores the application of communication in business through a variety of methods.
 You are required to undertake a range of practical activities such as role plays, in different organisational and cultural settings and examine the relationship between management and workforce.
 You’ll also conduct thorough research of communications, using analytical theories as well as examining key management communication tools..

 Finally, you’ll identify your own, personal learning style, and have an opportunity to develop these skills within a supportive and culturally sensitive environment.

 This module aims to provide an overview of the skills required by managers and leaders in business.
 You’ll explore why having an effective manager is crucial to the success of an organisation, in addition to identifying successful characteristics of a manager and highlighting how they contribute to the development of a cohesive and productive workforce.
 We also encourage you to develop and refine your own management characteristics, as you look at relevant theories such as motivation, decision-making and problem-solving.
 You’ll get to practice a range of management activities and learn the competencies required to manage a business effectively.